cosmosscanner/stakingdata.io/README.md

 Submit your pull request [here](./src/chains).
 Ping.pub will add your chains as soon as possible.
 It is **FREE** (You must have 10+ independent validators on your chain).

-Ping.pub states that they remain neutral to all chains, and we do not comment on their market prospects, technical risks, or investment risks.
-The only condition we list on ping.pub is if there are ten validators, and we cannot determine if these validators are controlled by the same entity.
+Ping.pub states that they remain neutral to all chains, and they do not comment on the market prospects, technical risks, or investment risks.
+The only condition for listing on ping.pub is that the chain has ten validators, and Ping.pub cannot determine if these validators are controlled by the same entity.

 ## Why Stakingdata/Ping explorer use official/trusted third party public LCD/rpc server?

 There are two main reasons:

    - Trust, in a decentralized system, anything controlled by one entity cannot be trusted.
-So we decided to build with the community.
+So Ping.pub decided to build with the community.
    - Limited resources: `Ping Dashboard` will list hundreds of cosmos-based blockchains in the future, and it is impossible for our team to run validators or full nodes for all of them.